-David Finfrock is the NBC 5 Weather Experts senior meteorologist and can be seen from time to time throughout the year.
+David Finfrock is the NBC 5 Weather Experts senior meteorologist and can be seen on-air occasionally throughout the year.

-Finfrock as honored by the Dallas Press Club with a Katie Award for Best Weathercast in Texas.
-Finfrock was also honored with the Fort Worth Star Telegram’s Viewers Choice Award for Best Meteorologist.
-He has also been honored as a finalist for Emmy and Katie Awards for the work that he did as a documentary host.
-In both 2006 and 2007.
+Finfrock was honored by the Dallas Press Club with a Katie Award for Best Weathercast in Texas.
+He was also honored with the Fort Worth Star Telegram’s Viewers Choice Award for Best Meteorologist.
+He has also been a finalist for the Emmy and Katie awards for his work as a documentary host in 2006 and 2007.

-Finfrock was awarded an Emmy for the weather special, "Tracking Texas Weather" and another for his work on NBC 5's 65th Anniversary special.
-He was also awarded a "Silver Circle" Emmy award, for career achievement, in what is now more than 40 years of on-air work.
+Finfrock was awarded an Emmy for the weather special "Tracking Texas Weather" and another for his work on NBC 5's 65th Anniversary special.
+He was also awarded a "Silver Circle" Emmy award for career achievement in his more than 40 years of on-air work.

-He is a professional member of the American Meteorology Society and is also a member of the Advisory Board at the Center for Greater Southwestern Studies at University of Texas Arlington, and on the Board of the Audubon Society’s Dogwood Canyon Preserve in Cedar Hill.
-He has also been a volunteer for Habitat for Humanity and has delivered Meals on Wheels for more than 15 years.
+He is a professional member of the American Meteorology Society, a member of the Advisory Board at the Center for Greater Southwestern Studies at the University of Texas Arlington, and on the Board of the Audubon Society’s Dogwood Canyon Preserve in Cedar Hill.
+He has also volunteered for Habitat for Humanity and delivered Meals on Wheels for more than 15 years.

 Finfrock's vacations sometimes veer into unusual territory.
-He has been to Iceland, Alaska, Antarctica, Easter Island and Mongolia.
+He has visited Iceland, Alaska, Antarctica, Easter Island and Mongolia.
 Other vacations are frequently spent as a volunteer.
 He has spent time doing ecological and archaeological research with the Earthwatch organization.
-He spent many weeks of vacation time doing volunteer work with the Sierra Club in National Parks, including Guadalupe Mountains and Big Bend here in Texas, removing barbed wire fencing, repairing trails, and cleaning up trash dumps.
+He spent many weeks of vacation time volunteering with the Sierra Club in National Parks, including the Guadalupe Mountains and Big Bend here in Texas, removing barbed wire fencing, repairing trails, and cleaning up trash dumps.

 Finfrock and his wife, Shari, have two children, Jennifer and Ryan.
-He also has three grandchildren, Lauren, Emily and Kyla, whom he delights in spoiling at every opportunity.
+He also has three grandchildren, Lauren, Emily and Kyla, whom he spoils at every opportunity.

 The Latest